Once it was a fairground – then a farm. In 1928, it became Orleans Country Club.

 Special thanks to Harry Mueller for taking photos of them for use on our web site.

 The Orleans Country Club course has come long way.
-An old county road bisected the property that hosted fairs until the 1870s along with an oval racetrack ran that broadside to what is now the 12th tee.
+An old county road bisected the property that hosted fairs until the 1870’s along with an oval racetrack that ran broadside to what is now the 12th tee.
 It also cut through the 14th green and across to the 16th tee into the fairways, leaving humps and ridges.
 Today, these pieces of history have resulted in slight uphill, downhill and side hill lies.
-Golfers 80 years ago eventually raised $9,550, and construction began on six holes in the meadow.
+Golfers years ago eventually raised $9,550, and construction began on six holes in the meadow.
 They carved a “dog leg” out of the woods and connected it all to end in front of the farmhouse, which made a great makeshift clubhouse, complete with porches, a fireplace and locker rooms.

 When the snow melted in the spring of 1929, Orleans Country Club opened.
 Total cost ended at $13,000.
 Back then, membership dues were $10 and greens fees cost $1 or $.60 for a hole.